jsaylor525/WebProgrammingWithPythonAndJavascript/README.md

 ---

-Seriousally fuck this class wasting so much time trying to figure out all this delta on Windows.
-No where did it say who to login to database with no password, which without that detail makes create.py worth dogshit.
-FUCK YOU!
+Seriousally this class is wasting so much time trying to figure out all the deltas on Windows.
+No where did it say who to login to database with no password, which without that detail makes create.py is useless.

 ```bat
 REM These settings are required for create.py to work, the PG variables